Kotlin/KEEP/proposals/scripting-support.md

 Standalone scripting applications include command-line utilities and a standalone Kotlin REPL.

-Standalone scripting is a variant of the embedded scripting with hosts provided with the Kotlin distribution.
+Standalone scripting is a variant of the embedded scripting with hosts provided with the Kotlin distribution or 3rd-party hosts.

 #### Hosts